-Thank you for your interest in teaching positions with our school.
-Here, you will get an idea of our philosophy of teaching and some basic details about why you might want to work here.
-If you are interested in applying for a teaching position after reading this page or viewing our website, please email your resume, along with video link of you performing to:
+Thank you for your interest in working with us.
+Here, you will get an idea of our philosophy and some basic details about why you might want to work here.

 ABOUT BOSTON SCHOOL OF MUSIC ARTS: